atsign-foundation/atsign.dev/content/en/docs/Get-Started/Dess.md

 ---
-title: "dess : distributed edge secondary server  - @platform"
+title: 'Option 2: Setup your own secondary server with dess'
-SEOtitle: "dess : distributed edge secondary server  - @platform(at_platform or AtPlatform)"
+SEOtitle: 'dess : distributed edge secondary server  - @platform(at_platform or AtPlatform)'
-linkTitle: "dess"
+linkTitle: '2: Setup dess'
-weight: 4
+weight: 2
-content : Run your own secondary server for the @platform with dess
+content: Create and run your own @platform secondary server with dess
 description: >
-  Run your own secondary server for the @platform with dess
+  Create and run your own @platform secondary server with dess
 ---

 ## 1. What is dess?

 dess is the self-hosted option for secondary servers,